Better Know a Cincinnati Neighborhood: Hyde Park (Updated for 2026)

 Hyde Park

 In addition, there are a number of parks nearby that families can enjoy, most notably Cincinnati’s beloved Ault Park in Mt.
 Lookout.
+The Cincinnati Observatory can also be found nearby.

 • Carl’s Deli – Small deli with lots of great and unique sandwiches!
 It has won Cincinnati Magazine’s Best of the City.